ankitects/anki-manual/src/deck-options.md

 are used for optimization.

-You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right, then choosing "Optimize all presets".
+You can also optimize the parameters for all of your presets at once, by clicking on the down arrow in the top right, then choosing "Optimize All Presets".

 **Evaluate FSRS Parameters**